Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Method

 \paragraph{Easy-to-learn tool interface}

 We find that under limited resource constraints, an easy-to-learn tool interface is essential.
-Our preliminary experiments were performed with a tool invoked with a complex format (JSON) accepting a bounding box in pixel coordinates as a parameter.
-We found that this approach did not produce any improvements over the baseline model with no tools.
+Our preliminary experiments were performed with a tool invoked with a complex format (i.e. JSON) accepting a bounding box in pixel coordinates as a parameter.
+However, training with this setup was frequently unstable.
+The model often struggled to generate correctly formatted tool calls, often hallucinating arguments or generating invalid JSON.
+We found that the model would gradually forget how to use the tool altogether.
+This led to complete model collapse in later training stages.
+Moreover, we found that this approach did not produce any improvements over the baseline model with no tools.
 The model learned to zoom into very small and often meaningless regions of the image.
 We hypothesized that a simpler format would be easier to learn.
 We achieved this in two ways.
 First, we adopted a YAML-like tool use interface that is less brittle and more concise than JSON (Figure~\ref{fig:tool-use-format}).
 This format contains fewer tokens, helping the model learn tool use more efficiently.
 Additionally, we changed the tool to accept a keypoint defined in pixel coordinates instead of a bounding box.
-The tool then returns a fixed crop centered at the keypoint.
+The tool then returns a fixed 400 x 400 pixel crop centered at the keypoint.
 This allows for the model to be less precise in its localization and increases the likelihood that the tool's output contains information that is useful to the query.